AI Use Policy

 7.3 Automated decision-making

 We do not use AI to make decisions about you that have legal or similarly significant effects.
-AI features in the Studio are interactive and always subject to your review and publication choices.
+AI-assisted features in the Studio are interactive and always subject to your review and publication choices.

 8. Security of prompts

-AI features transmit Your Inputs to third-party model providers.
-If your Inputs contain secrets (API keys, passwords, customer personal data beyond what is needed), those secrets are transmitted to the provider.
+The prompts you type go to your connected AI provider.
+If your prompts contain secrets (API keys, passwords, customer personal data beyond what is needed), those secrets are transmitted to your provider under your own agreement with them.
 Do not include secrets in prompts.
+In addition, content your assistant writes into your project is stored by Unshift, so do not place secrets in site content either.
 Put secrets in environment variables and reference them from code, or use a dedicated secrets manager.

-If you accidentally submit a secret in a prompt, rotate the secret immediately and contact security@unshift.ai so we can help you assess the exposure.
+If you accidentally expose a secret, rotate it immediately and contact security@unshift.ai so we can help you assess any exposure on the Unshift side.

 9. Changes to this policy

-We update this AI Use Policy as the models, providers, and regulatory environment evolve.
+We update this AI Use Policy as the integrations, providers, and regulatory environment evolve.
 Material changes are announced at least 14 days before taking effect.
 The current version always lives at https://unshift.ai/ai-policy.

 10. Contact